Naming Nodes and Using Node Presets

-In contrast to look presets, that stores an entire look with all nodes in the look library, a node preset only contains one or several nodes of a look.
+In contrast to Look Presets, which store an entire look with all nodes in the look library, a node preset only contains one or several nodes of a look.

 Read more